 All students in the MD/MS program are required to undergo a practicum as part of their degree requirements.
 Students work with renowned clinicians, biomedical researchers from Georgetown University, the NIH, Medstar Hospital, FDA and Innova Fairfax hospital.
 The practicum typically takes one year to complete for the MD/MS and one semester for the MS degree students.
 It is conducted in parallel with the coursework.
 Majority of the students get an opportunity to publish their work in peer-reviewed journals.
 The practicum is tailored to fit into each students career path and interests.

 Admissions into the MD/MS Program in System’s Medicine is highly selective and limited to matriculated medical students in School of Medicine at Georgetown University in their second or third years of study.
 Medical students who do enroll in the program can expect to add an additional year of study to the traditional four years of medical school in order to complete all of the necessary systems medicine coursework.
 Georgetown students that are admitted to the program will receive a tuition waiver and a stipend to cover living expenses.

 Core & elective course descriptions, as well as sample schedule for full-time students, can be found here.

 Apply now or learn more about the required application documents, application deadlines, tuition, available financial assistance, and answers to admissions FAQs.

-In the midst of “BIG-DATA” era of biology, a new type of physician and a biomedical scientist with a grasp of modern computational sciences, “-omic” technologies are needed.
+In the midst of “Big Data” era of biology, a new type of physician and a biomedical scientist with a grasp of modern computational sciences and “-omic” technologies are needed.